Sizewell and the sea

 Sea level predictions

 While the latest projections (UKCP18) provide general, UK-wide estimates of the effects of climate change they also show there will be regional variations.
-For example, the projections for conditions at Sizewell show that even under the worst-case climate scenario, maximum wave heights are likely to decrease.
+For example, the projections for conditions at Sizewell show that even under the worst-case climate scenario, maximum wave heights are likely to remain similar or decrease.

 Sizewell C will be built on a platform standing approximately 7 metres above today’s mean sea level and will be protected by a sea defence structure which will be more than 14 metres above mean sea level.
 These and many other measures incorporated into the design of the power station will protect it from the sea.

-To make sure our plans are future proof, our sea defence will be adaptable and could be raised in future if sea level rise turns out be greater than current predictions.
-Based on current forecasts, any adaptation would not be needed until 2140.
+To make sure our plans are future-proof, our sea defence will be adaptable and could be raised in future if sea level rise turns out to be greater than current predictions.

 We have performed thousands of hours of flood risk modelling using the highest plausible estimates for sea level rise in the Sizewell area.
 Our assessments show that the power station and access road will be built to withstand a 1-in-10,000-year storm and 1-in-100,000-year surge events.